 Further losses are incurred when these coins suffer inevitable wear and tear.
 American Eagles are made with a special alloy of gold and small amounts of silver.
 This gives them better protection against things like bag marks, which are the damages that coins can suffer as they scrape against one another when they are shipped from one location to another.

 Coins from many other countries’ mints are much purer and more liable to suffer such damage because it is such a soft metal.
 Nevertheless, any coin can lose value over the years due to these damages.
-Unless the bullion value of the gold ounce price increases significantly, you could find yourself with coins that are worth much less than what you paid for them.
+Unless the bullion value of the price of a gold ounce increases significantly, you could find yourself with coins that are worth much less than what you paid for them.

 There is actually an alternative in bars that many people do not understand.
 You do not have to buy these products in prohibitively large sizes.
 Several companies make them in easy to acquire sizes as small as one gram.
 These companies include Credit Suisse, Johnson Matthey, and Suisse PAMP.